DOUARA/neighborhood-map/README.md

 # Description
-A Single page application featuring a map of Neighborhood I would like to visit :).
+A Single page application featuring a map of Neighborhood I would like to visit.
-The application Come with a functionality to highlighted locations, third-party data about those locations and various ways to browse the content.
+The application Comes with a functionality to highlighted locations, third-party data about those locations and various ways to browse the content.

 # Dependencies